richie0866/Rostruct/docs/featured/community.md

 # Featured

-To gain a better understanding of Rostruct, seeing others' implementations may help.
+To get a better understanding of Rostruct, seeing others' implementations may help.

 ## How to get featured